mmartinezsaito/spmFnirsPatch/README.md

 ## Instructions
 1. Download the SPM-fNIRS toolbox with its r3 code updates.
 2. Substitute the appropriate m-files with the replacement files.
-3. Run the main file.
+3. Modify where appropriate and run the main file.

 ## Files
 - Main file